Haivision/srt/docs/APISocketOptions.md

 | ---------------- | ----- | ------- | ---------- | ------ | -------- | ------ | --- | ------ |
 | `SRTO_IPTTL`     | 1.0.5 | pre     | `int32_t`  | hops   | (system) | 1..255 | RW  | GSD    |

-- IPv4 Time To Live (see `IP_TTL` option for IP) or IPv6 unicast hops (see `IPV6_UNICAST_HOPS` for IPv6) depending on socket address family.
+IPv4 Time To Live (see `IP_TTL` option for IP) or IPv6 unicast hops (see `IPV6_UNICAST_HOPS` for IPv6) depending on socket address family.
 Applies to sender only.

-- When *getting*, the returned value is the user preset for non-connected sockets and the actual value for connected sockets.
+When *getting*, the returned value is the user preset for non-connected sockets and the actual value for connected sockets.

-- *Sender: user configurable, default: 64*
+*Sender*: user configurable, default: 64

 [Return to list](#list-of-options)